saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/test-app-upgrades.md

 </TabItem>
 </Tabs>

 When installing apps mid-session, the app is not automatically launched.
-You will need to launch the app manually using the followings commands after installation.
+You will need to launch the app manually using the followings commands after installation:

 - **iOS:** `mobile: launchApp`
 - **Android:** `mobile: startActivity`

-For clarity we added two extra text lines in the Appium Commands list in the Sauce Labs UI to indicate that the app has been installed and needs to be launched manually.
+For clarity, we added two extra text lines in the Appium Commands list in the Sauce Labs UI to indicate that the app has been installed and needs to be launched manually.

 <img src={useBaseUrl('img/mobile-apps/appium-mid-session-logs.jpg')} alt="Mid session install logs" width="800" />